 Food and Drug Administration, HHS.

-The Food and Drug Administration (FDA) is announcing the revocation of the Emergency Use Authorization (EUA) (the Authorization) issued to Siemens Healthcare Diagnostics, Inc. (Siemens), for the ADVIA Centaur Zika test.
-FDA revoked this Authorization on July 17, 2019, under the Federal Food, Drug, and Cosmetic Act (FD&C Act), in consideration of the premarket notification submission submitted to FDA by Siemens for the ADVIA Centaur Zika test that was determined to be substantially equivalent to a legally marketed class II predicate device on July 17, 2019.
-The revocation, which includes an explanation of the reasons for revocation, is reprinted in this document.
+The Food and Drug Administration (FDA) is announcing the revocation of the Emergency Use Authorization (EUA) (the Authorization) issued to Curative Inc. for the Curative SARS-Cov-2 Assay.
+FDA revoked the Authorization on July 15, 2021, under the Federal Food, Drug, and Cosmetic Act (FD&C Act), as requested by Curative Inc. on June 16, 2021.
+The revocation, which includes an explanation of the reasons for the revocation, is reprinted in this document.

 Start Further Info

 Jennifer J. Ross, Office of Counterterrorism and Emerging Threats, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
 1, Rm.
 4332, Silver Spring, MD 20993-0002, 240-402-8155 (this is not a toll-free number).

 End Further Info